-• Ensure that the burden of proof and of gathering evidence rests on the District rather than the parties, except that certain treatment records cannot be obtained without voluntary, written consent from the party or parent;

-Provide an equal opportunity for the parties to present witnesses and evidence;

-Not restrict either party's ability to discuss the allegations or gather and present relevant evidence;

-• Provide the parties with the same opportunities to have others present during interviews or other related proceedings, including an advisor who may, but is not required to be, an attorney (the District may establish restrictions regarding the extent to which the advisor may participate in the proceedings, as long as the restrictions apply equally to both parties);

-• Provide to a party who is invited or expected to attend, written notice of the date, time, participants, purpose and location of any investigative interview or other meeting with enough time to allow the party to prepare to participate;

-• Provide both parties and advisors, if any, an equal opportunity to review all evidence that is directly related to the allegations in the formal complaint, including evidence on which the District does not intend to rely and any inculpatory or exculpatory evidence from any source; such evidence must be provided prior to the completion of the final investigation and in time to give the parties at least 10 days to prepare a written response, which the investigator must consider prior to completing the investigation report; and investigative report to the parties, and before a determination has been made regarding responsibility, the decision maker will:

-• Prepare a written investigation report that fairly summarizes the relevant evidence and provide the report to the parties and their advisors, if any, at least 10 days before the decision maker makes a determination
+- Ensure that the burden of proof and of gathering evidence rests on the District rather than the parties, except that certain treatment records cannot be obtained without voluntary, written consent from the party or parent; - Provide an equal opportunity for the parties to present witnesses and - Not restrict either party's ability to discuss the allegations or gather and present relevant evidence; - Provide the parties with the same opportunities to have others present during interviews or other related proceedings, including an advisor who may, but is not required to be, an attorney (the District may establish restrictions regarding the extent to which the advisor may participate in the proceedings, as long as the restrictions apply equally to both parties); - Provide to a party who is invited or expected to attend, written notice of the date, time, participants, purpose and location of any investigative interview or other meeting with enough time to allow the party to prepare to participate; - Provide both parties and advisors, if any, an equal opportunity to review all evidence that is directly related to the allegations in the formal complaint, including evidence on which the District does not intend to rely and any inculpatory or exculpatory evidence from any source; such evidence must be provided prior to the completion of the final investigation and in time to give the parties at least 10 days to prepare a written response, which the investigator must consider prior to completing the investigation report; and - Prepare a written investigation report that fairly summarizes the relevant evidence and provide the report to the parties and their advisors, if any, at least 10 days before the decision maker makes a determination of responsibility.

+Fitle IX Procedures

+Determination of responsibility by decision maker

+After the investigator has sent the parties simultaneously.

+before a determination has been made regarding responsibility, the decision maker will:
-• Provide each party 10 days to respond to the investigative report and the opportunity to submit written, relevant questions that the party wants asked of another party or witness;

-Provide each party with the answers to written questions; and

-• Provide for limited follow-up questions from each party.
+- Provide each party 10 days to respond to the investigative report and the opportunity to submit written, relevant questions that the party wants asked of another party or witness; - Provide each party with the answers to written questions; and - Provide for limited follow-up questions from each party.
 The decision maker, who cannot be the investigator or the Title IX coordinator, will apply the District's preponderance of the evidence standard and issue a written determination of responsibility that:

-· Identifies the allegations that po-

-tentially constitute sexual harassment; Describes the District's procedural steps taken from the receipt of the complaint through the determination; Includes findings of fact supporting the determination;

-Includes conclusions regarding the application of the District's code of conduct to the facts;

-Includes a statement of, and a rationale for, the result as to each allegation, including a determination of responsibility, any disciplinary sanctions, and whether remedies to restore or preserve equal access to the District's education program or activity will be provided to the complainant; and

-Includes procedures and permissible bases for the complainant and respondent to appeal.
-The written determination must be provided to the parties simultaneously.

-Explains to the other party proposing the questions any decision to exclude a question as not relevant.
+- Identifies the allegations that po- - tentially constitute sexual harassment; • Describes the District's procedural steps taken from the receipt of the complaint through the determination; - Includes findings of fact supporting the determination; - Includes conclusions regarding the application of the District's code of conduct to the facts; - Includes a statement of, and a rationale for, the result as to each allegation, including a determination of responsibility, any disciplinary sanctions, and whether remedies to restore or preserve equal access to the District's education program or activity will be provided to the complainant; and - Includes procedures and permissible bases for the complainant and respondent to appeal.
+The written determination must be provided to the parties simultaneously. - Explains to the other party proposing the questions any decision to exclude a question as not relevant.